Stop Opening Your Dishwasher to Wet Dishes: Discover the Hidden Settings That Cut Utility Bills in Half

 The surprising reality: Only one in five people use the eco option, a CHOICE survey revealed.
 That leaves 80% of users paying more than they need to.

-Time trade-off: Eco cycles run about four hours, standard programs around two and a half, Tom's Guide notes.
-Combine eco mode with air dry and, The Spruce confirms, you get maximum efficiency per load.
+Time trade-off: Eco cycles run about 4 hours, standard programs about 2.5, according to Tom's Guide notes.
+Combine eco mode with air dry, and The Spruce confirms, you get maximum efficiency per load.

 4. Activate Additional Efficiency Features

-- Half-Load Settings: Target the top or bottom rack when the dishwasher is not full, Good Housekeeping UK reports.
+Half-Load Settings: Target the top or bottom rack when the dishwasher is not full, according to Good Housekeeping UK.
 Use less water and energy.
 Great for smaller households or midweek mini-loads.

 5. Optimize for Best Results

-- Check your owner's manual to match cycles with load types.
-Appliance experts recommend most everyday loads do not need heavy-duty or sanitize.
+Check your owner's manual to match cycles with load types.
+Appliance experts recommend that most everyday loads do not need heavy-duty or sanitizing.

-- Keep the rinse aid dispenser filled.
-Good Housekeeping suggests adding liquid rinse aid even if your detergent includes it, since it helps items dry more thoroughly with air dry.
+Keep the rinse aid dispenser filled.
+Good Housekeeping suggests adding liquid rinse aid even if your detergent includes it, since it helps items dry more thoroughly with air drying.

 Why This Works